-What role do expert witnesses play in the proceedings?
+What role can and do expert witnesses play in the proceedings?

 Does your jurisdiction apply the doctrine of equivalents and if so, how?

 China applies the doctrine of equivalents.
-If a feature is not the same as a feature in the patented invention, but is implemented in substantially the same way and realises substantially the same function and effect without requiring creative labour from a person skilled in the art, the feature will be regarded as an equivalent feature.
+If a feature is not the same as a feature in the patented claim, but is implemented by substantially the same means, realises substantially the same function and effect, and is easily conceived without requiring creative labour from a person skilled in the art, it will be regarded as an equivalent feature.

 It is possible to obtain a preliminary injunction if: